Hypotheses tests in boundary regression models: The error distribution

-\end{theo} The conditions on $h_n$ and $b_n$ used in Theorem \ref{theo:remainderterm} can be fulfilled if and only if $\alpha<3-3/(2\beta)$.
-In particular, this Theorem is applicable if $\beta>3/2$ and the error distribution is irregular, i.e., $\alpha<2$.
-Then the empirical process of the residuals (restricted to $(-\infty,\kappa]$) is asymptotically equivalent to the empirical process of the errors.
+\end{theo} \begin{rem} \rm The conditions on $h_n$ and $b_n$ used in Theorem \ref{theo:remainderterm} can be fulfilled if and only if $\alpha<2\beta-1$.
+In particular, this theorem is applicable if $\beta\geq 3/2$ and the error distribution is irregular, i.e., $\alpha<2$.
+A possible choice of bandwidths is